Automate Guided Actions in Adobe® Acrobat®

 Edit Metadata For Multiple PDF Files

-Edit standard document metadata information in one or more PDF documents simultaneously in the spreadsheet-like editor.
+Edit standard and any custom document metadata fields in one or more PDF documents simultaneously in the spreadsheet-like editor.
 The standard document metadata includes “Title”, “Subject”, “Author”, “Keywords”, “Application”, and “PDF Producer” fields.
-Load and apply previously saved metadata information to PDF documents.
-Search and replace text in selected metadata fields.
+Load and apply previously saved metadata information to multiple PDF documents.
+Search and replace text in metadata fields.
+Add new or edit existing custom metadata fields.
+Load metadata information from CSV (comma-separated values), Excel XML spreadsheets, or tab-delimited text files.

 Export Document Properties and Metadata From Multiple PDF Files